BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

+This end-to-end objective ensures that the fused representation retains the full spatiotemporal information necessary to reproduce the observed fMRI signal.

-\paragraph{Latent Representations for Downstream Tasks.} The learned ROI-level latent vectors $\{\mathbf{L}'_r\}_{r=1}^{R}$ serve as high-capacity, information-rich embeddings that integrate spatial, temporal, and contextual cues.
-These embeddings can be directly used for downstream tasks such as subject classification, behavioral prediction, or neurological condition decoding—offering a compact, task-relevant summary of the subject’s brain dynamics.
+\textbf{Embeddings for downstream tasks.} Beyond reconstruction, the ROI-level latents $\{\mathbf{L}'_r\}$ constitute compact, information-rich embeddings that integrate spatial identity, temporal dynamics, and local context.
+These embeddings can be directly used for downstream tasks such as subject classification, prediction, or condition decoding, providing a concise but comprehensive signature of an individual’s brain dynamics.

+This fusion strategy enables BrainSymphony to scale to high-dimensional fMRI data while maintaining interpretability.
+Each ROI latent can be viewed as an integrated “fingerprint” of how a region behaves across the recording, balancing local detail with global context.
+By anchoring fusion in cross-attention, the model learns to highlight the most relevant temporal states and local patterns for each region, yielding representations that are simultaneously compact, expressive, and biologically meaningful.